 After suffering from depression for over 15 years, Ashley felt like she was at the end of her rope.
 When she decided to give neurofeedback a try, she came to Neurvana Naturopathic Medicine and has been blown away by the changes she’s seen in herself.

 My name’s Ashley.
-I am from Red Deer, Alberta originally and I’m currently living in British Columbia.
+I am from Calgary, Alberta originally and I’m currently living in British Columbia.
 I’m a teacher on call or substitute teacher, and a forest and mountain type of person.

 How long have you not felt like yourself?